traveltowith

 Recommended visit duration: 2-3 hours

-Why 2-3 hours visit duration is ideal for with baby: The paved loops and rest areas let you explore key spots with a baby without tiring everyone.
+Why 2-3 hours visit duration is ideal for with baby: Allows leisurely stroller walks, breaks, and visits to main garden highlights without tiring your baby.

 (View Imperial Palace East National Gardens on Map)